LigaData/spark/docs/structured-streaming-programming-guide.md

   - Addition/deletion/modification of rate limits is allowed: `spark.readStream.format("kafka").option("subscribe", "topic")` to `spark.readStream.format("kafka").option("subscribe", "topic").option("maxOffsetsPerTrigger", ...)`

-  - Changes to subscribed topics/files are generally not allowed as the results are unpredictable: `spark.readStream.format("kafka").option("subscribe", "topic")` to `spark.readStream.format("kafka").option("subscribe", "newTopic")`
+  - Changes to subscribed topics/files is generally not allowed as the results are unpredictable: `spark.readStream.format("kafka").option("subscribe", "topic")` to `spark.readStream.format("kafka").option("subscribe", "newTopic")`

 - *Changes in the type of output sink*: Changes between a few specific combinations of sinks are allowed.
 This needs to be verified on a case-by-case basis.
 Here are a few examples.